cetinkaya/HierarchicalClusterHs/README.md

 ## Library

 Although HierarchicalClusterHs currently supports only numerical data and the Euclidean distance, the library that comes with it allows supplying other distance functions and other data types.

+## Notes

+If you supply HierarchicalClusterHs a data file with n data points, you can ask from 1 to n different clusters to be found.
+If you ask for 3 clusters, HiararchicalClusterHs starts with n clusters and at each stage it reduces the number of clusters as n-1, n-2, ... until 3.
+The number of clusters are reduced by joining the ones that are close to each other.
+The distance between two clusters is currently set as the minimum distance between data points from those clusters.
+This may result in undesired behavior in certain applications.